Rhonda Sing: Japan, Canada, Mexico and Puerto Rico (1979–1995)

 After a few weeks of training with Burke, Sing was scouted by All Japan Women's Pro-Wrestling (AJW), despite her inexperience.
 Sing's debut match in Japan was a tag team match with partner Mami Kumano, defeating the Beauty Pair (Jackie Sato and Maki Ueda) in January 1979.
 In Japan, she began wrestling under the name Monster Ripper.
 Although she found adjusting to the Japanese culture difficult, Sing held AJW's premier title, the WWWA World Single Championship, on two occasions and was the first Calgary born wrestler to gain success in Japan.
 During her time in the company, the Japanese female wrestlers gave her a hard time because they did not like losing to foreigners.
 Sing also had difficulty because of her youth and inexperience in the ring.
 Sing, however, was comforted by New Japan Pro-Wrestling's Dynamite Kid, who had trained in Calgary.
 Sing won the WWWA World Single Championship from Jackie Sato on July 31, 1979.
 Despite losing the title to Sato six weeks later, she regained it on March 15, 1980.
 The title was vacated in August 1980.

 After another stint in Japan, Sing returned to Stampede Wrestling in late 1987 and was renamed Rhonda Singh by Bruce Hart, the owner of the company.
 There were plans to pair her with Gama Singh, but they never came to fruition.
 During 1987, she was named their first Women's Champion because she had defeated Wendi Richter prior to returning to Stampede.
 She held the title until September 22, 1988, when she lost to Chigusa Nagayo.

 Over the next few years, Sing once again traveled throughout the world and wrestled for a number of companies, holding several titles.
-Between 1987 and 1990, Sing worked in Puerto Rico for the World Wrestling Council (WWC), where she held the WWC Women's Championship on five separate occasions by defeating Wendi Richter, Candi Devine, and Sasha in matches for the title.
+Between 1987 and 1990, Sing worked in Puerto Rico for the World Wrestling Council (WWC), where she held the WWC Women's Championship on five occasions by defeating Wendi Richter, Candi Devine, and Sasha in matches for the title.
 As Monster Ripper on the WWC 18th Anniversary Show on July 6, 1991, she faced and beat El Profe in an intergender match.

 In 1992 she worked as La Monstra for Asistencia Asesoría y Administración in Mexico, where she won the WWA World Women's Title.